 Alternative Energy & Cleantech

 Several Ann Arbor firms are developing and producing alternative battery technologies.
 A123 houses a research office in Ann Arbor that is developing lithium batteries for hybrid vehicles.
-Adaptive Materials is a growing company that manufactures fuel cell-based portable power devices for military applications.
+Ultra Electronics, AMI is a growing company that manufactures fuel cell-based portable power devices for military applications.

 The EPA National Vehicle & Fuel Emissions lab recently expanded into clean automotive technology and the testing of alternative fuels.

-The University of Michigan Memorial Phoenix Energy Institute wind, solar, biofuels, nuclear and geothermal.
+The University of Michigan Memorial Phoenix Energy Institute focuses on alternative energy technologies such as wind, solar, biofuels, nuclear and geothermal.

 In 2010, the University of Michigan received $19.5M from the Department of Energy to establish the Center for Solar and Thermal Conversion in Complex Materials.